JulianBirch/cljs-ajax/README.md

 * `:handler` - the handler function for successful operation should accept a single parameter which is the deserialized response
 * `:error-handler` - the handler function for errors, should accept an error response (detailed below)
 * `:finally` - a function that takes no parameters and will be triggered during the callback in addition to any other handlers
 * `:format` - the format for the request.
-If you leave this blank, it will use `:edn` as the default
+If you leave this blank, it will use `:transit` as the default
 * `:response-format`  the response format.
 If you leave this blank, it will detect the format from the Content-Type header
-* `:params` - the parameters that will be sent with the request,  format dependent: `:edn` can send anything, `:json` and `:raw` need to be given a map.  `GET` will add params onto the query string, `POST` will put the params in the body
+* `:params` - the parameters that will be sent with the request,  format dependent: `:transit` and `:edn` can send anything, `:json` and `:raw` need to be given a map.  `GET` will add params onto the query string, `POST` will put the params in the body
 * `:timeout` - the ajax call's timeout.
 30 seconds if left blank
 * `:headers` - a map of the HTTP headers to set with the request